A belated happy birthday to Federico Bahamontes, who was born on July 9, 1928.

 In the film, Amélie discovers a hidden box of toys and souvenirs that was left behind by a previous resident.
 She searches and finds the box’s owner, now a middle-aged man, who is reminded by its trinkets of a time in boyhood when he listened by radio to Bahamontes’ ride to victory in the 1959 Tour de France.

-The award was given by the French President François Hollande
+The award was presented to Bahamontes by French President François Hollande at the time.

 Feliz cumpleaños Federico!